tari-labs/tari-university/src/protocols/intro-to-i2P/PITCHME.md

 ## Floodfill Routers
 * Foodfill routers are responsible for storing the NetDB.
 * 6% of the network
-* participation is automatic or manual - dependent on bandwidth.
+* Participation is automatic or manual - dependent on bandwidth.

 ---
 ## Garlic Routing